Skip to main content

 Complimentary Therapies

-Getting a handle on fibromyalgia requires combination of therapies, so don’t view LDN as your only option.
+Getting a handle on fibromyalgia requires a combination of therapies, so don’t view LDN as your only option.
 “I usually prescribe LDN as an add-on to other medications,” says Aitcheson.
 He recommends magnesium and duloxetine along with LDN.
 “These agents act on the pain amplification pathways in the brain and spinal cord.”

 McKenzie-Brown refers patients to physical therapy, aquatic therapy, and acupuncture, in addition to prescribing nonopioid medications.
-The point is, you don’t have to wait for LDN to work to get relief from your fibromyalgia.
+The point is you don’t have to wait for LDN to work to get relief from your fibromyalgia.

 Increasing the Dose